 Which is best – a solar lease or PPA?

 The major differences between a solar lease and power purchase agreement are the duration of the arrangements and pricing model.
 With a PPA, you make monthly payments per unit of electricity delivered.
 With a lease, there are predetermined payments, regardless of how much electricity your organization consumes.

 While both a PPA and a solar lease arrangement involve zero capital outlay, there are a number of factors to consider with either option to gauge the best solution for your company or organisation.
-Our friendly experts can advise you on whether a PPA or a lease would be the better option for your circumstances.
-Call our Commercial Sales Team on 133 SUN or alternatively, use our contact form to find out more.
+Our friendly experts and partners can advise you on whether a PPA or a lease would be the better option for your circumstances.
+Call our Commercial Sales Team on 1800 EMATTERS (1800 362 883) or alternatively, use our contact form to find out more.